Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Introduction

-To address these limitations, we propose Augmented Modular Reinforcement Learning (AMRL), an approach that flexibly incorporates diverse sources of knowledge, enhancing the learning process and improving safety in RL systems (Figure \ref{fig:eyecatcher}).
-Building upon the framework of modular RL, we augment it through the seamless integration of various types of knowledge.
+To instantiate such general agents, we propose Augmented Modular Reinforcement Learning (AMRL) (Figure \ref{fig:eyecatcher}).
+Building upon the framework of modular RL, we augment it through the seamless integration of various types of heterogeneous knowledge sources and processing mechanisms.
 Our approach not only includes modular skills but also incorporates rules, logic, and other forms of structured and/or declarative knowledge that can guide the agent's behavior more effectively.
 This augmentation not only strengthens the modularity of the RL system but also facilitates faster learning and ensures safer operations.
-In our design, a general selector (or arbitrator) will have the role of selecting among standard RL modules and others that are based on other forms of heterogeneous knowledge.
-The selector itself is agnostic with respect to the actual knowledge representation.
-This allows for greater adaptability in diverse scenarios, making it suitable for a variety of applications.
-In this work we make the following main contributions: \begin{itemize}[noitemsep,topsep=0pt, leftmargin=10pt] \item \textit{Formalization of a theoretical framework for the integration of heterogeneous modules for decision making.} We introduce a formalism for designing heterogeneous modules for decision making, enabling the integration of diverse types of knowledge representations.
-This provides a unified framework for expressing knowledge as rules, logic, skills (implemented as RL modules), and so on, which can be flexibly combined to tackle complex tasks. \item \textit{Augmentation of modular RL to incorporate heterogeneous knowledge.} We discuss the design of AMRL as an augmentation of a classic modular RL framework that enables the seamless integration of heterogeneous knowledge.
-By incorporating it into the modular RL framework, we enhance the learning process, allowing the agent to leverage prior knowledge for faster convergence, but also acquire and update knowledge for adaptability. \item \textit{Extension of the selection mechanism in command arbitration.} We propose an extension to the selection mechanism.
-The Memory-Augmented Arbitrator, brings progress made on memory and temporal abstraction in RL to modular RL and, more generally, architectures with a selection mechanism. \item \textit{Evaluation of the proposed architecture and extensions.} We evaluate the proposed architecture on a challenging custom environment, characterized by partial observability and multi-modality, as well as a set of existing environments involving a variety of design aspects, including adaptability, efficiency, and safety. \end{itemize}
+In our design, a general selector (or arbitrator) will have the role of selecting among heterogeneous modules.
+We investigate a hard selection mechanism corresponding to command arbitration \citep{simpkins_composable_2019}, which selects only one module to execute at a time, and a soft-selection mechanism resembling command fusion \citep{russell_q-decomposition_2003}, weighting the modules.
+Importantly, the selector itself is agnostic with respect to the actual knowledge representation.
+This allows for greater adaptability in diverse scenarios, making it suitable for a variety of applications\footnote{The code of AMRL is submitted in the supplementary materials and will be released publicly upon acceptance.}.
+In this work we make the following two main contributions: \begin{itemize} \item \textit{Formalization of a framework for the integration of heterogeneous modules for decision-making.} We introduce a formalism for designing heterogeneous modules for decision-making, enabling the integration of diverse types of knowledge representations.
+This provides a unified framework for expressing knowledge as rules, logic, skills (implemented as RL modules), and so on, which can be flexibly combined to tackle complex tasks.
+We discuss and implement several practical examples of heterogeneous modules. \item \textit{Augmentation of modular RL to incorporate heterogeneous knowledge.} We discuss the design of AMRL as an augmentation of a classical modular RL framework that enables the seamless integration of heterogeneous knowledge.
+Through this, we enhance the learning process, allowing the agent to leverage diverse prior knowledge for faster convergence.
+We compare two types of mechanisms, namely hard and soft selection. \end{itemize} We evaluate the proposed architecture on a set of existing environments with different characteristics.
+We find that AMRL with the soft selection mechanism is more sample efficient than the baselines in all the environments and outperforms baselines on most of them (or it is able to achieve competitive performance).
+AMRL results in safer training and it is robust in presence of noisy modules.
+The hard selection mechanism results in noisier training behaviors impacting the overall learning process.